filtered-alert-hub/filtered-alert-hub/README.md

 # filtered alert hub
 filtered alert hub.
-See wiki for more details on installation and project
+See [https://github.com/filtered-alert-hub/filtered-alert-hub/wiki](wiki "A link to the Filtered Alert Hub Wiki") for more details on installation and project